-- 25.1.1.2 Criteria for Licensure

-- 25.1.1.3 Licensure Fee

-- 25.1.1.4 Supervision of PAs

-- 25.1.1.5 Prohibited Practices

-- 25.1.1.6 Discipline

-- 25.1.1.7 Scope of Practice

-- 25.1.2 Legend For the purpose of these rules and regulations the term "legend" is defined as any drug containing the statement "Caution: Federal law prohibits dispensing without prescription" required by section 503(b)(4) of the Federal Food, Drug, and Cosmetic Act as part of the labeling of all prescription drugs (and only such drugs).
-A "legend" drug is thus a prescription drug, III.B.3 and 24 Del.C. §2502(o).
+24.1.2 Legend - For the purpose of these rules and regulations the term "legend" is defined as any drug containing the statement "Caution: Federal law prohibits dispensing without prescription" required by section 503(b)(4) of the Federal Food, Drug, and Cosmetic Act as part of the labeling of all prescription drugs (and only such drugs).
+A "legend" drug is thus a prescription drug, III.B.3 and 24 Del.C. §2502(22).

-25.2 Biennial Renewal of License
+24.2 Biennial Renewal of License

-- 25.2.1 Physicians Assistants must renew their license on a biennial basis by payment of appropriate fees as established by 24 Del.C. §1770A(c). - 25.2.2 Completion of required renewal form, and submission of documentation of one hundred (100) hours of Continuing Medical Education (CME), forty (40) hours of which shall be of the Category I type as outlined within the AMA Physician's Recognition Award as adopted by the AAPA.
+- 24.2.1 Physician Assistants must renew their license on a biennial basis by payment of appropriate fees as established by 24 Del.C. §1774A. - 24.2.2 Completion of required renewal form, and submission of documentation of one hundred (100) hours of Continuing Medical Education (CME), 50 hours of Category 1 during every 2 year cycle.
+A licensee who submits proof of holding current certification from the NCCPA shall be deemed to have met this requirement.

-25.3 Prescriptive Authority
+24.3 Prescriptive Authority

-- 25.3.1 Prescriptive authority for the therapeutic drugs and treatments will include the following: - 25.3.1.1 Prescriptive authority is a delegated medical service by the supervising physician. - 25.3.1.2 Prescriptive authority will be practice specific of the supervising physician. - 25.3.1.3 PAs may prescribe legend medication including Schedule II-V controlled substances, (as defined in the Controlled Substance Act). parenteral medications, medical therapeutics, devices and diagnostics. - 25.3.1.4 PAs will be assigned a provider identifier number as outlined by the Division of Professional Regulation. - 25.3.1.5 Controlled Substances registration will be as follows: - 25.3.1.5.1 PAs must register with the Drug Enforcement Agency (DEA) and use such DEA number for controlled substance prescriptions. - 25.3.1.5.2 PA's must register biennially with the Secretary of the Department of Health and Social Services in accordance with 16 Del.C. §4732(a). - 25.3.1.6 Prescriptions must include the printed or legibly handwritten names of both the PA and the supervising physician.
-Controlled prescriptions may not be written for amounts to exceed a three month supply and non-controlled prescriptions to exceed a six month supply.
-The supervising physician must reevaluate the continued therapeutic needs of such patients before a new supply can be issued. - 25.3.1.7 PAs prescriptions must include the Division of Professional Regulation provider identifier number. - 25.3.1.8 PA prescriptions for a controlled substance must include the PA's DEA number, as well as Professional Regulation provider identifier number. - 25.3.1.9 Prescription container labels must bear the name of the PA and the supervising physician. - 25.3.1.10 As a delegated medical/surgical practice PAs may request and issue professional samples of legend and over-the-counter medications and must be labeled in compliance with 24 Del.C. §2536(c).
+- 24.3.1 Prescriptive authority for the therapeutic drugs and treatments will include the following: - 24.3.1.1 Prescriptive authority is a delegated medical service by the supervising physician. - 24.3.1.2 Prescriptive authority will be practice specific of the supervising physician. - 24.3.1.3 PAs may prescribe legend medication including Schedule II-V controlled substances, (as defined in the Controlled Substance Act). parenteral medications, medical therapeutics, devices and diagnostics. - 24.3.1.4 PAs will be assigned a provider identifier number as outlined by the Division of Professional Regulation. - 24.3.1.5 Controlled Substances registration will be as follows: - 24.3.1.5.1 PAs must register with the Drug Enforcement Agency (DEA) and use such DEA number for controlled substance prescriptions. - 24.3.1.5.2 PA's must register biennially with the Secretary of the Department of Health and Social Services in accordance with 16 Del.C. §4732(a). - 24.3.1.6 Prescriptions must include the printed or legibly handwritten names of the PA.
+Prescriptions shall be written in accordance with 17 Del.C. §1764A and shall contain the following information clearly typed or written: - 24.3.1.6.1 The name and phone number of the prescriber; - 24.3.1.6.2 The name and strength of the drug prescribed; - 24.3.1.6.3 The quantity of the drug prescribed; - 24.3.1.6.4 The directions for the use of the drug; - 24.3.1.6.5 Date of issue. - 24.3.1.7 PA prescriptions must include the Division of Professional Regulation provider identifier number. - 24.3.1.8 PA prescriptions for a controlled substance must include the PA's DEA number, as well as the Division of Professional Regulation provider identifier number. - 24.3.1.9 As a delegated authority by the supervising physician PAs may request and issue professional samples of legend and over-the-counter medications.
+Professional samples must be labeled in compliance with 24 Del.C. §2522(c).

-26.0 Fifth Pathway
+25.0 Fifth Pathway